JensBayer/Voronoi/README.md

 # Structured Adversarial Camouflage via Voronoi Diagrams

-Code will be uploaded soon
+Due to a patent registration, code will be provided after the official paper release.